Efficient Quantum Simulation Algorithms in the Path Integral Formulation: Introduction

 A significant challenge arises, however, when we try to apply quantum simulation algorithms to quantum field theories.
 Often in such applications the Hamiltonian is not easy to find, although the Lagrangian density may be.
 The lack of a Hamiltonian formalism is not a significant drawback in these settings because the path integral formalism is often used to describe quantum dynamics in that setting.
 This begs the question of whether efficient quantum algorithms can be designed to perform quantum simulation in the path integral formalism.

 The primary motivation behind our work is to bridge this gap by providing quantum algorithms designed to simulate quantum dynamics on quantum computers within the path integral formalism.
-We consider two different types of path integral simulation algorithms.
-The first class of Hamiltonian simulation algorithms works inside a Hamiltonian formalism wherein we assume that we can write the Hamiltonian as a sum of terms $ \hat{H} = \sum_j \hat{H}_j,$ where the eigenvalues for each $\hat{H}_j$ can be efficiently computed and the magnitudes of the inner products between eigenvectors of different $\hat{H}_j$ terms can also be efficiently computed.
-The current inability to perform such simulations using quantum computers renders certain quantum dynamical systems, such as systems that are nearly adiabatic, difficult to simulate using existing quantum simulation techniques.
-On the other hand, our approach can simulate such systems efficiently because near-adiabatic evolutions can be concisely described using Hamiltonian path integrals~\cite{cheung2011improved,mackenzie2006perturbative}.
+We consider two different types of path integral simulation algorithms that Lagrangian-based and Hamiltonian path-integral based.

 Our Lagrangian-based algorithm assumes that we are given an oracle that can compute a discretized approximation to the Lagrangian functional $\mathscr{L}(x(t),\dot{x}(t))$, which is a function of position and velocity.
 In this latter case, it is worth noting that the Lagrangian is not an operator like the Hamiltonian is, so showing that we can efficiently simulate dynamics within this such an input is a substantial departure from conventional quantum simulation literature.
 Interestingly, our approach requires that the discretization chosen for space and time for our paths needs to be taken to be proportional to each other for our approach.
 This is because the rigorous discrete Lagrangian path integral proof that we provide needs to have this requirement to have the precise classical Lagrangian to show up in discrete systems.
 This new derrivation is needed because discretization of continuum Lagrangian path integration methods can lead to highly non-unitary dynamics that can lead to impractical quantum algorithms even with techniques like oblivious amplitude amplification and block-encodings~\cite{berry2015hamiltonian}.
 This discretization requirement means that the Lagrangian methods can only yield arbitrarily small error in the continuum limit.